 • 90% of patients randomized to IV iron SoC received iron sucrose1

-Injectafer provided a greater mean change from baseline in Hb vs IV iron SoC1
+Injectafer provided a greater increase in Hb

 Secondary endpoint (secondary efficacy